jhriverasa/google-kickstart-solutions/README.md

-# google-kickstart-solutions
+# Google Kickstart Solutions
-Contains all solutions to Google Kickstart Coding Competition
+(will) Contains all solutions to Google Kickstart Coding Competition